duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_06_hardware_preliminaries/30_hw_get_hardware.md

 ## Acquiring the parts for a `DB18` {#db-opmanual-get-db18 status=ready}

 <!--

-Note: This hardware can be acquired by contacting directly the [Duckietown project](https://www.duckietown.org/about/hardware).
+Note that This hardware can be acquired by contacting directly the [Duckietown project](https://www.duckietown.org/about/hardware).

 -->

 The `DB18` configuration has the same functionalities of a fully equipped `DB17-l` Duckiebot.